 Planning a visit to Vermont?

 While the pandemic appears to be raging in many parts of the country, Vermont still remains relatively unscathed.
+It has the lowest number of cases of any state in the country.
 In sparsely populated areas, only a few cases are being reported.
 Lodging is available but on a limited basis and you may be required to quarantine.
 The regulations keep changing, so check this state page.

 Justices of the Peace and other officiants may perform in-person marriages.
 Town offices shall provide marriage licenses in compliance with the Work Safe memo – encouraging town offices to operate remotely, online, and to offer curbside service.